-Zorro unavailable
+Zorro available

 A failure in the Zorro PC will make the instrument unavailable until May ~5th.